 An annotated image database has been created, which currently consists of a collection of more than 2500 images and objects of the heavens or of celestial phenomena covering both the spatial and temporal breadth envisioned in the project and documenting the multiple materials employed for those visualizations.
 The growing database serves as a central research tool and reflects the collaborative endeavor to investigate processes of knowledge formation, exchange, appropriation, and transformation in Eurasia and North Africa with regard to astronomy, astrology, meteorology, the formation of myths, political and religious rituals, healing and medical theories, and the organization of time and everyday life.

-In the beginning of 2021, the working group entered its second phase by implementing two new, long-term individual research projects focusing on ancient Greece and Rome and early modern Western Europe.
+In the beginning of 2021, the working group entered its second phase by implementing two new, long-term individual research projects focusing on Ancient Greece and Rome and early modern Western Europe.
 Further new research projects related to the themes and goals of the working group are intended to broaden the international team of scholars through different formats of collaboration and cooperation.
 A lecture series, Visualizations of the Heavens, is running in Spring 2022 and a reading group in 2022-2023.